Walter Mondale: Death

 Mondale died of natural causes in his sleep at his home in Minneapolis, Minnesota, on April 19, 2021, at the age of 93.
 At the time of his death, Mondale was the oldest living former U.S. vice president.
 On the day before his death, he had several phone conversations with Jimmy Carter, Bill Clinton, Joe Biden, Kamala Harris, and Minnesota governor Tim Walz.
 Mondale also emailed a final message to his staff, as he and his family had come to the conclusion that "his death was imminent".

 Carter said in a statement: "Today I mourn the passing of my dear friend Walter Mondale, who I consider the best vice president in our country's history ...
 Rosalynn and I join all Americans in giving thanks for his exemplary life, and we extend our deepest condolences to his family."
 Carter had last seen Mondale in person at the Carter Center in June 2019.

 President Biden paid tribute to Mondale in a public statement, calling him a "dear friend and mentor" who had "defined the vice presidency as a full partnership, and helped provide a model for my service".
 On April 20, 2021, Biden ordered all flags at government properties, office buildings and public grounds to be flown at half-staff until that Tuesday evening in honor of Mondale.

 Due to the COVID-19 pandemic, funeral services for Mondale were delayed.
 Two public services were initially planned for September 2021, one in his home state of Minnesota and the other in Washington D.C.; both were later postponed.
 A memorial service was later held on May 1, 2022, at Northrop Auditorium on the Minneapolis campus of the University of Minnesota.
 Attendees included family, friends, state and national leaders, including President Joe Biden.

 Legacy

 In the "Walter F. Mondale Papers" at the Minnesota Historical Society, digital content is available for research use.
 Contents include speech files, handwritten notes, memoranda, annotated briefings, schedules, correspondence, and visual materials.
 The collection includes senatorial, vice presidential, ambassadorial, political papers and campaign files, and personal papers documenting most aspects of Mondale's 60‑year-long career, including all of his public offices, campaigns, and Democratic Party and other non-official activities.
 The University of Minnesota Law Library's Walter F. Mondale website is devoted to Mondale's senatorial career.
 Mondale's work is documented in full text access to selected proceedings and debates on the floor of the Senate as recorded in the Congressional Record.

+The Joan and Walter Mondale Award for Public Service is named for him and his wife.

+In popular culture

+In the HBO series Succession, Tom Wambsgans' and Shiv Roy's dog is called "Mondale."

+In the 2017 biopic of serial killer Jeffery Dahmer’s adolescence My Friend Dahmer, Mondale is portrayed by Tom Luce in a scene where the future convicted serial killer portrayed by Ross Lynch unexpectedly meets Mondale on a school field trip to Washington D.C.